ingakv/stack-interpreter/README.md

 * **NORMAL mode**
   * Write the input in postfix line for line.
 When you want to see the result, type in `:q`.
   * To see the stack without exiting, type `:s`
-  * There should only be 1 variable left on the stack when the program is ended, if used correctly.
+  * There should only be one variable left on the stack when the program is ended, if used correctly.
     * There is an error message being printed when the stack contains more than one item at the end of normal mode.
 In that case, the top element will still be returned as the answer, but the rest of the stack will be printed out as well.
 * **REPL mode**
   * For each line of input, the stack will be printed.
 The program loops forever.